2003 County Championship

 The 2003 County Championship season, known as the Frizzell County Championship, was the 103rd County Championship.
 It was contested through two divisions: Division One and Division Two.
 Each team played all the others in their division both home and away.
-The top three teams from Division Two were promoted to the first division for the 2004 season, while the bottom three sides from Division 1 were relegated.
+The top three teams from Division Two were promoted to the first division for the 2004 season, while the bottom three teams from Division 1 were relegated.